Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Once home to gamblers and prostitutes, “Notorious Blair Street” now caters to tourists (photo: melissamn / Shutterstock)

-Back in the early days, Silverton, CO was geographically divided between two groups.
+Back in the early days, Silverton was geographically divided into two groups.
 Churchgoers occupied Greene Street.
 Meanwhile, the town’s raucous miners filled the saloons and bordellos on “Notorious Blair Street.”

 The brawling gamblers and dance-hall girls are long gone.
 But their wild, wicked past is carried on within each historic cottage and gift shop.
 Even more, the locals share stories, keeping the tales of this Colorado mining town alive.

 Villa Dallavalle, owned and operated by the same family since 1901, shares a legendary past.
-Similarly, The Alma House Inn, a cozy downtown guesthouse, is managed by fifth-generation Silverton natives.
+Similarly, The Ama House Inn, a cozy downtown guesthouse, is managed by fifth-generation Silverton locals.

 Pros of Staying on Blair Street: